-Within the scope of its funding, it shall make contributions to compensate for indirect research costs (overheads) incurred by higher education research centres and by non-commercial research centres outside the university domain.
-The Federal Council regulates the principles for calculating the contributions.
+- As part of its support activities, Innosuisse shall make contributions to compensate for indirect research costs (overheads) incurred by higher education research centres and by non-commercial research centres outside the higher education sector. - The Federal Council regulates the principles for calculating the contributions.